Know The Important Questions You Should Be Asking

 - Is intoxication manslaughter probation a possibility in Texas?

 1) Are your blood results accurate enough for a case of intoxication manslaughter in Houston?

 Blood tests and their results can be very unreliable.
-A lot can go wrong with blood testing, from improper testing procedures to defective equipment, including the containers used to store blood.
-(For example, see why 240,000 Houston blood draw vials were recently recalled).
+There are known problems with breath tests, blood tests, and field sobriety tests.
+For example, a lot can go wrong with blood testing, from improper testing procedures to defective equipment, including the containers used to store blood – just see why 240,000 Houston blood draw vials were recently recalled!
 If your lawyer is able to prove that something went wrong during the testing process, your results may not be reliable and in return could be thrown out.